lickert/MobileApp/README.md

 # TeamMobile

-This is code that I programmed with one of my classmated for my SE2 class during the fall of 2020.
+This is code that I programmed with one of my classmates for my SE2 class during the fall of 2020.

 The application serves the purpose of acting as a scheduling application for professors scheduling jobs at a university.